grafana/grafana/docs/sources/enterprise/white-labeling.md

 > Only available in Grafana Enterprise v6.6+.

 Grafana Enterprise has white labeling options in the `grafana.ini` file.
-As with all configuration options, you can also be set set them with environment variables.
+As with all configuration options, you can also set them with environment variables.

 You can change the following elements: